Home > How to Tips

 A new operating system brings not only new enhancements and features but also new troubles, including but not limited to software incompatibility, unknown bugs and glitches, error codes, battery drain, and so on.
 Each problem needs time and effort to debug and mend, and we just be patient because Apple is gonna fix them one by one ultimately.

-This post focuses on how to fix Excel that keeps crashing, freezing, and quitting on Mac running macOS Sonoma, Ventura, Monterey, and earlier Mac operating systems.
+This post focuses on how to fix Excel that keeps crashing, freezing, and quitting on Mac running macOS Sequoia, Sonoma, Ventura, Monterey, and earlier Mac operating systems.
 If the Excel app crashes without saving files, you can reopen it to see if AutoSave works or use iBoysoft Data Recovery Software to scan for unsaved files!